We spent 15 minutes on the phone with Kevin Gould to discuss the best swim bait techniques for fishing the Cape Cod Canal. Here's what we learned...

 Line: 50-pound test Power Pro braided line.

-Leader: 60-pound test mono, connected to running line with Alberto knot
+Leader: 60-pound test mono, connected to running line with an albright knot